 How Did Water Get Into My Cheesecake!?!

-- You’ve used standard length (12-inch) aluminum foil rather than extra-long (18-inch) to wrap your pan – always go with 18-inch foil.
+- You’ve used standard length (12-inch) aluminum foil rather than extra-wide (18-inch) to wrap your pan.
+Always go with 18-inch foil.

 - There was a small puncture or tear in the foil.